* This is the Consumer Version. *

 Thought disorder refers to disorganized thinking, which becomes apparent when speech is rambling or shifts from one topic to another.
 Speech may be mildly disorganized or completely incoherent and incomprehensible.

 Bizarre behavior may take the form of childlike silliness, agitation, or inappropriate appearance, hygiene, or conduct.
-Catatonia is an extreme form of bizarre behavior in which people maintain a rigid posture and resist efforts to be moved or, in contrast, display purposeless and unstimulated motor activity.
+Catatonia is an extreme form of bizarre behavior in which people maintain a rigid posture and resist efforts to be moved or, in contrast, move randomly.

 Cognitive impairment refers to difficulty concentrating, remembering, organizing, planning, and problem solving.
 Some people are unable to concentrate sufficiently to read, follow the story line of a movie or television show, or follow directions.
 Others are unable to ignore distractions or remain focused on a task.
 Consequently, work that involves attention to detail, involvement in complicated procedures, and decision making may be impossible.

 About 5 to 6% of people with schizophrenia commit suicide, about 20% attempt it, and many more have significant thoughts of suicide.
 Suicide is the major cause of premature death among people with schizophrenia and is one of the main reasons why schizophrenia reduces average life span by 10 years.